 Should I Practice Daily?

 Daily training is the best.
 Nevertheless, it’s not always possible for everyone.
 If you can’t do it every day, choose the highest frequency possible depending your individual availability.
 Most importantly, deciding to practice the same time every day (like after dinner every evening) presents some added advantage as it helps cultivate a great sense of discipline and consistency.
-Additionally, taking your lessons daily will see you become a fully skilled guitarist within a shorter duration than a colleague who does it weekly.
+Additionally, taking your lessons regularly will help you becoming a fully skilled guitarist within a shorter duration.

 How Fast Will Be Able to Play Different Songs?